cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 {{<break 1>}}

 Use the following command to copy the contents of the `React` app `build` folder to the root `src/content` folder.
+{{<tool_tip key="warning" summary="Change directory in terminal">}}
+Make sure you have changed back to your root directory in your terminal before doing the following command, otherwise your terminal will not be able to find the appropriate folders/files.
+If you are still inside your `React` app folder you can use the command `cd ..` twice to return to your root directory for the project.
+{{</tool_tip>}}
 ```bash
 cp -r frontend/<your-app-name-here>/build/* src/content
 ```